BHFDSC/CCU037_01/README.md

-# Digital ethnicity data in population-wide electronic health records in England: a description of completeness, coverage, and granularity
+# Digital ethnicity data in population-wide electronic health records in England: a description of completeness, coverage, and granularity of diversity

 ## Project description